 Or, you can freeze the fabrics.
 If you have freezer space, put the plastic bag of fabric in a cold spot.
-Bedbugs cannot live at temperatures below 32 degrees F. for more than a few days.
+Bedbugs cannot live at temperatures below 32 F for more than a few days.
 If you live where the weather is frigid, this is a good solution.

 Of course, the frame of the furniture cannot go in a plastic bag in the sun or freezer.
 It's time for steam that will kill bedbugs and their eggs.
-Steamer should be able to produce stem temperatures over 120 degrees F., have a large water container to sustain steam for a longer period, and have a pinpoint nozzle.
+The steamer should be able to produce stem temperatures over 120 F, have a large water container to sustain steam for a longer period, and have a pinpoint nozzle.

 Follow the instructions carefully for your steamer.
 To make the nozzle even more effective, cover the tip with a microfiber cloth and secure it to the wand with rubber bands.
 The cloth helps dissipate the pressure of the steam and helps increase the temperature at the tip of the nozzle.

 Guide the nozzle along every crack and crevice including seams and zippers on cushions.
 You should also steam all flat surfaces to kill any eggs, remove excrement stains, and disinfect fabrics.
 The fabric should be very damp but not soaking wet.
 It will probably take several hours for the furniture to dry.
 A fan can be used to circulate the air to speed the drying process but direct heat should not be used because it can be a fire hazard.